Directors & Faculty

 Alexis Hoag-Fordjour

-Co-Director and Assistant Professor of Law
+Co-Director and Associate Professor of Law

 alexis.hoag@brooklaw.edu